-Undoubtedly, no one can really beat homemade frosting.
+You can’t really beat the fresh taste of homemade frosting.
 Besides the fact that you have curated it with your own hands, it was made right out of your kitchen.

-And with that, we give you our step-by-step guide that include three exact ways on how to make store-bought frostings better.
+And with that, we give you our step-by-step guide that includes three exact ways on how to make store-bought frosting better.

-Some also call this confectioner’s sugar or icing cake — it is made by finely grinding a granulated sugar into a powdered form.
+Some also call this confectioner’s sugar or icing sugar — it is made by finely grinding a granulated sugar into a powdered form.

-This is one is type of icing made by creaming butter and powdered sugar.
+This is one type of icing made by creaming together butter and powdered sugar.
 It is one that you will be using to improve the taste of your store-bought frosting.
-Different sizes and tubs can be found in stores.

-As what the name suggests, it is a type of cheese made from cream and milk.
-This is also one you’re going to be using to improve the taste if your store-bought frostings.
-Different packages are available in stores.
+As the name suggests, it is a type of cheese made from cream and milk.
+This is also one you’re going to be using to improve the taste of your store-bought frostings.

 As the name suggests, this one will help you add color to any pastry or dish.
 It’s basically any substance or pigment that adds color once it is mixed into your product.

 These two liquids are primarily the opposite of powdered sugar for they will be helping you in thinning down the consistency of your frosting.

-Food is only as good as its stay.
-It’s safe to assume, if there’s one thing we want to improve — it’s going be its taste.
-That said, here is our guide to improving taste.
+To improve the taste of store-bought frosting you can add in cream cheese and vanilla extract.
+Food is only as good as its taste.
+It’s safe to assume, if there’s one thing we want to improve — it’s going to be its taste.

-2. Next, get ready your cream cheese.
+- Next, get ready your cream cheese.
 One package is enough, preferably 8oz.
 And then combine the two in a mixing bowl.

 Improving the Consistency

-Soggy frosting can ruin a perfectly curated and made pastry or cake.
-Here is our three quick guide to solving this problem.
+Soggy frosting can ruin a perfectly made pastry or cake.
+Here is our quick three-step guide to solving this problem.

-1. This one is fairly simple.
+- This one is fairly simple.
 Just fill an empty clean mixing bowl with the entirety of your store-bought frosting.
 Make sure your mixing bowl is properly and thoroughly cleaned.

-2. Before doing another step, just mix it together just to smoothen it out.
+- Before doing another step, just mix it together just to smoothen it out.
 You can use a spatula for manually mixing them.
 Make sure you mix it well, you can do this by stirring.

-3. Make sure you have some food coloring ready in your kitchen.
+- Make sure you have some food coloring ready in your kitchen.
 If not, a variety of food colorings are available in stores.

 Now that your frosting mixture is smoothened, you may begin to add your coloring of preference.
 Begin by adding one drop first and simultaneously stirring it with a spatula to mix the mixture well.
-Do this until you have reached desired color.

 Some Additional Tips